-B. Then rotate the adjustment coupler to move the trolley on that side up or down so that its cam pin is aligned with the other one.
+B. Then rotate the adjustment coupler to move its trolley up or aligned with the other one.

 C. After you align the cam pins, apply a thread-locking compound to the adjustment screws on the adjustment coupler, and tighten them.